Russia cuts interest rates as economy struggles

 But the bank said that high inflationary expectations remained a risk, as well as budget loosening, a possible acceleration of nominal wage increases, and possible increases in state-regulated utility prices.

-The bank signalled that the easing cycle would continue, but has left analysts guessing over the speed of future cuts.
+The bank signaled that the easing cycle would continue, but has left analysts guessing over the speed of future cuts.

 "Depending on the reduction of the indicated risks the Bank of Russia will be ready to continue lowering the key rate," the bank said.